As explained in the page about the

 computer.
 Just as applications run on the computer's operating

-system, economic institutions run on the economy's monetary system.
+industry are like applications that run on the economy's monetary system.

 The monetary (or operating) system